-Potential Contextual Safeguarding areas of risk Each Academy has a separate contextual area of risk and mitigation.
-Area of risk Mitigation Neglect (due to poverty) Domestic Abuse and Violence Child Criminal Exploitation Adult mental Health Some examples (non-exhaustive list): School ensures a safe and supportive environment.
+Potential Contextual Safeguarding areas of risk E Each Academy has a separate contextual area of risk and mitigation.
+Area of risk Mitigation Neglect (d to poverty Domestic Abuse and Violence Child Crim Exploitatio Adult men Health School ensures a safe and supportive environment.
 School assess the risks that young people may be exposed to outside their school or college, as well as inside it by parent and pupil voice, liaising with local agencies.
 There is a safe space in school for young people and/or families to talk to school about experiences.
-School conducts 'safety mapping' with pupils, where school helps them to identify safe adults that they could turn to when they feel vulnerable outside their school or college.
-When completing Children's Services assessments, Keeping Children Safe in Education guidance advises that we provide as much information as possible on wider environmental factors, so that all available evidence and contexts of abuse can be considered.
-Workshops and leaflets to increase awareness for parents or those in our local community about how to recognise signs of exploitation or abuse, how young people can stay safe online and offline, and who to contact if they notice any warning signals.
+School conducts 'safety mapping' with pupils, where school helps them to identify safe adults

-- Where a child is suffering, or is likely to suffer from harm, it is important that a referral to local authority children's social care (and if appropriate the police) is made immediately. - Please contact your link DPS, or the DPS safeguarding lead if you have any concerns or questions linked to safeguarding. - Referrals should follow the LA's referral process.
+- Where a child is suffering, or is likely to suffer from harm, it is important that a referral to local authority children's social care (and if appropriate the police) is made immediately. - Please contact our OLOL safeguarding manager, or the DPS safeguarding lead when you have any concerns or questions linked to safeguarding. - Referrals should follow the LA's referral process.